VTLee/ldoughty.com/content/post/install-hugo-53-on-raspberyr-pi-3-armhf/index.md

 If you are missing more dependencies, you can try and run the following to resolve them:
 ```
+sudo apt-get install -y (package given by an error message)
+# Try to auto-resolve the issue
 sudo apt install --fix-broken -y
 ```